i4ata/my_website/pages/kan/text.md

         self.n = n
 ```

 In this case, the knots are evenly spaced, which is consistent with KAN but is not required.
-Each basis element is centered around a knot and is defined over $p+2$ knots.
-Therefore, we require $n+p+1$ knots in total.
-Then, only the middle $n-p$ knots are required to include all the basis elements.
-Our range is of length 2 (between -1 and 1) so we need the distance between our knots to be $\frac{2}{n-p}$.
+Each basis element is defined over $p+2$ knots, with the first and last knot being the anchors.
+In total, we would end up with $n$ knots, one for each element, and additional $\left\lfloor \frac{p+1}{2}\right\rfloor$ on each sides.
+In the code `knots` represents the number of required knots.

+Next, we would need exactly the middle $n-p+1$ knots for each element to be included.
+The variable `grid_size` defines the number of distances for the middle $n-p+1$ knots, i.e. $n-p+1-1=n-p$.

+The domain of our spline is $[-1,1]$, which has a total length of 2.
+To fit exactly $n-p$ knots in this range, they need to be $\frac{2}{n-p}$ apart from each other, which is what the variable `step` represents.

+Finally, we can define our knots in the `t` variable by including the $p$ additional knots outside of the predefined range on each side.
 The following interaction visualizes the B-Spline:

 <!-- INTERACTION -->